MoveScope

 Questions people usually have at this stage

-People comparing Portugal against nearby alternatives, testing whether remote income really supports the move, or trying to avoid expensive mistakes around tax, housing, and route choice.
+The people who need Portugal-specific planning help are usually comparing nearby alternatives, testing whether remote income really supports the move, or trying to avoid expensive mistakes around tax, housing, and route choice.

 What should Americans verify before committing to Portugal?